2021 Safe Travel Tips: Protect Yourself from COVID-19 During Your Journey

 Additionally, given the circumstances, countries may require certain last-minute requirements.

-Staying Safe at the Airport
+Staying Safe at the

 The first recommendation from operators is to maintain a safe distance and wear a mask.